-M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher or evidence of proficiency demonstrated by examination.
+M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher.

-Doctor of Philosophy in Music Theory (through University Graduate School)
+Music Theory Doctor of Philosophy in Music Theory (through University Graduate School)

 A master's degree in music theory or musicology or the demonstrated equivalent.
 Students with outstanding credentials may apply directly from a bachelor's degree.
 For additional information, see "Admission Requirements" in the Graduate Division section of this bulletin.